-Paul Skenes is about to become the face of a very good LSU Tigers baseball team, and that's saying something considering the talent in Baton Rouge.
-His pitching repertoire consists of a 98 MPH fastball and a wipeout slider that makes Ultimate Frisbee players jealous.
-He can also launch balls 400 feet.
+Paul Skenes is the face of a very good LSU Tigers baseball team, and that's saying something considering the talent in Baton Rouge.
+His pitching repertoire consists of a 100 MPH fastball and a wipeout slider that makes Ultimate Frisbee players jealous.
+He can also launch balls 400 feet, though he stopped doing that when he arrived on campus.

-Fans at Alex Box Stadium will undoubtedly have fun watching the man who wears No. 20 for the Purple and Gold all season.
-It's the reason that Skenes chose that jersey number, plus a unique cause he's partaking in all season, that fans of all backgrounds can appreciate.
+Fans at Alex Box Stadium had fun watching the man who wears No. 20 for the Purple and Gold all season.
+It's the reason that Skenes chose that jersey number, plus a unique cause he's partook in all season, that fans of all backgrounds can appreciate.

 Skenes, who transferred from the Air Force Academy after his sophomore year, is honoring two former Air Force baseball players who passed away.